Thanksgiving ProclamationIssued by President George Washington, at the request of Congress, on October 3, 1789:

 Given under my hand at the City of New York the third day of October in the year of our Lord 1789. – G. Washington

 Thanksgiving season provides a wonderful opportunity to teach children about the beginnings of our nation, and how God used a small group of believers to do it.
-As I mention in my article “The First Thanksgiving: the Back Story,” the most important resource for learning about the Pilgrims is William Bradford’s historical narrative, Of Plymouth Plantation.
+As I mention in my article “The First Thanksgiving: the Back Story,” the most important resource for learning about the Pilgrims (in my opinion) is William Bradford‘s historical narrative, Of Plymouth Plantation.
 This is a valuable text for older children and adults.
 But there are some other helpful and fun resources that I’d like to recommend to introduce young children to the people and events related to the Pilgrims and the first Thanksgiving:

 - Stories of the Pilgrims by Margaret Pumphrey